MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-adrms-restrictions.md

 Cloud-based keys are managed in Azure Key Vault, which provides customers with the following benefits:

-- **No server infrastructure requirements.** Cloud solutions are quicker and more cost-effective to deploy and maintain than on-premises solutions.
+- **No server infrastructure requirements**.
+Cloud solutions are quicker and more cost-effective to deploy and maintain than on-premises solutions.

 - **Cloud-based authentication** enables easier sharing with partners and users from other organizations.